Shuffle/Shuffle-docs/docs/configuration.md

 * Onprem: If you want to try using Hybrid Shuffle, see [Cloud sync documentation](/docs/organizations#cloud_synchronization)
 * Cloud: If you want access to on-premises resources and API's, [set up extra Environments](/docs/organizations#environments)

-## Scaling Shuffle with Swarm
+## Scaling Shuffle
 Orborus can run in Docker-swarm mode, and in early 2023, with Kubernetes.
 This makes the workflow executions A LOT faster, use less resources, and makes it more scalable across multiple servers.
-This [is a paid service](https://shuffler.io/pricing2), and requires the [Enterprise / Scale license](https://shuffler.io/pricing2).
+This [is a paid service](https://shuffler.io/pricing2), and requires the [Enterprise / Scale license](https://shuffler.io/pricing).
 There are ways to achieve the same by [using multiple environments without swarm](/docs/organizations#environments).
+All licenses can be found in your organization on [https://shuffler.io](https://shuffler.io/admin?admin_tab=billing) under the "Billing" tab, where you can freely re-download them at any time.

 To begin with, Let's sort out the pre-requisites: